nitrous-git/CNN-kaggle-classifier/README.md

 This is a repository for my CNN image classifier for Kaggle, cats and dogs competition (old)
 <br> @ Olivier Trudel

-<br> The convolutinal neural net is build with Keras and is able to learn very fast.
+<br> The convolutinal neural net is build with Keras, matplotlib and numpy
 <br> It achieves correct prediciton after only 10 epochs (about 10 sec) of learning with accuracy of 77%
 <br> It achieves accuracy of 96 % after multiple epochs of learning